mikke89/RmlUiDoc/pages/cpp_manual/interfaces.md

 ### The system interface

-The system interfaces controls how {{page.lib_name}} tells the time, and allows your application to translate strings and output logging messages generated from the library. {{page.lib_name}} always needs a custom system interface, however the only function you need to define is `GetElapsedTime()`, the others are optional.
+The system interface is needed for {{page.lib_name}} to tell the time, and allows the application to perform common tasks such as logging messages from {{page.lib_name}}, translating strings, and setting the mouse cursor.
+A system interface is necessary, however the only function you need to define is `GetElapsedTime()`.

 The system interface is given in `<{{page.lib_dir}}/Core/SystemInterface.h>`{:.incl}.
 To develop a custom system interface, create a class derived from `{{page.lib_ns}}::Core::SystemInterface` and provide function definitions for the one pure virtual function: